-mixed action profiles can be rationalized as QNBE outcomes.
+As shown in Figure 1, the set of attainable QNBE mixed action profiles can be rather large.
+For X = 80, the Lebesgue measure is 51.25%, meaning just over half of all possible mixed action profiles can be supported as QNBE outcomes.
 However, QNBE makes predictions over actions and beliefs, so even if the actions data falls in this region, the axioms-and thus the model-may be falsified.

-Friedman [2019] showed that for any $2 \times 2$ game with a unique, fully mixed NE-and hence for any X-game also-the sets of attainable QRE and NBE mixed action profiles coincide.
+Friedman [2019] showed that for any 2×2 game with a unique, fully mixed NE-and hence for any X-game also-the sets of attainable QRE and NBE mixed action profiles coincide.
 In Figure 1, we plot this set as a cross-hatched rectangle, which has a measure of 15% (see Goeree et al. [2005] and Friedman [2019] for the derivation of such sets in similar games).
 Hence, allowing for just one of action-noise or belief-noise leads to the same measure of outcomes, but allowing for both increases the set of outcomes more than 3-fold.